 Although electric vehicles have been available for decades, only recently have the major manufacturers invested in high quality electric models to meet the needs of twenty-first century.
 This has involved increasing driving range and reducing vehicle price.
 A new recharging infrastructure is also being rapidly developed across the UK.

 While a number of specialist companies had already developed small electric city cars (which are actually legally classed as 'quadricycles') – including the Reva G-WIZ micro-car and the MEGA City – more recently, mainstream auto makers are now offering proper electric cars, with most of the major manufacturers likely to follow suit in the next two years.

-The vehicles that qualify for the Plug-in Car Grant now include at least nine electric cars – with more to become eligible during 2013.
+The vehicles that qualify for the Plug-in Car Grant now include at least sixteen electric cars – with more to become eligible during 2015.
 Both private car buyers and fleets can receive the Grant, which is administered by the Office for Low Emission Vehicles (OLEV) – no applications forms are required as the dealership completes all the necessary paperwork on the buyer's behalf and the grant is automatically deducted from the vehicle price at the point of purchase.